mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 There are two API namespaces in use among the four main browsers:

-- `browser.*`, the proposed standard for the extensions API, used by Firefox.
+- `browser.*`, the proposed standard for the extensions API used by Firefox.
 - `chrome.*` used by Chrome, Opera, and Edge.

 Firefox also supports the `chrome.*` namespace for APIs that are compatible with Chrome, primarily to assist with [porting](https://extensionworkshop.com/documentation/develop/porting-a-google-chrome-extension/).
 However, using the `browser.*` namespace is preferred.
 In addition to being the proposed standard, `browser.*` uses promises—a modern and convenient mechanism for handling asynchronous events.

 Only in the most trivial extensions is namespace likely to be the only cross-platform issue that has to be addressed.
-It’s therefore rarely, if ever, helpful to attempt to address this issue alone.
+Therefore, it’s rarely, if ever, helpful to address this issue alone.
 The best approach is to address this with asynchronous event handling.

 ### API asynchronous event handling

 There are two approaches to handling asynchronous events in use among the four main browsers:

-- _Promises_, the proposed standard for the extensions API, used by Firefox.
+- _Promises_, the proposed standard for the extensions API used by Firefox.
 - _Callbacks_, used by Chrome, Edge, and Opera.

 Firefox also supports callbacks for the APIs that support the `chrome.*` namespace.
 However, using promises (and the `browser.*` namespace) is recommended.
-Promises has been adopted as part of the proposed standard.
+Promises have been adopted as part of the proposed standard.
 It greatly simplifies asynchronous event handling, particularly where you need to chain events together.

 > **Note:** If you’re unfamiliar with the differences between these two methods, take a look at [Getting to know asynchronous JavaScript: Callbacks, Promises and Async/Await](https://medium.com/codebuddies/getting-to-know-asynchronous-javascript-callbacks-promises-and-async-await-17e0673281ee) or the MDN [Using promises](/en-US/docs/Web/JavaScript/Guide/Using_promises) page.

 #### The WebExtension browser API Polyfill

-So, how do you take advantage of promises easily, when Firefox is the only browser supporting it?
+So, how do you take advantage of promises easily when Firefox is the only browser supporting it?
 The solution is to code for Firefox using promises and use the [WebExtension browser API Polyfill](https://github.com/mozilla/webextension-polyfill/).

 This polyfill addresses the API namespace and asynchronous event handling across Firefox, Chrome, Opera, and Edge.
 However, at the time of writing (December 2021), support for Opera and Edge was unofficial.

-To use the polyfill, install into your development environment using npm or download it directly from [GitHub releases](https://github.com/mozilla/webextension-polyfill/releases).
+To use the polyfill, install it into your development environment using npm or download it directly from [GitHub releases](https://github.com/mozilla/webextension-polyfill/releases).

 Then, reference `browser-polyfill.js` in: